-Destiny involves ‘others’ in some capacity, and their whole sense of meaning in life pivots around these relationship connections, and often it is appropriate for the person to seek a vocation in which one can work with others, where these relationships constantly demand growth.
-The individual might be suited to those fields of work where direct and deep contact with others – for example, in the fields of counseling, education, psychotherapy or teaching would involve the Sun in the everyday challenges of human relationship.
+When the Sun is in the 7th, destiny involves ‘others’ in some capacity, and your whole sense of meaning in life pivots around these relationship connections.
+Often it is appropriate for you to seek a vocation in which you can work with others, where these relationships constantly demand growth.
+You might be suited to those fields of work where there is direct and deep contact with other individuals – for example, in the fields of counseling, education, psychotherapy, or teaching would involve the Sun in the everyday challenges of human relationships.

 Jung had the Sun placed at the Descendent in his birth chart.
 This means that he found his sense of meaning in life through working for the welfare of others.
-The Descendant of 7th house cusp symbolizes one’s interaction with others, and many people involved with teaching and healing have this placement.
+The Descendant or 7th house cusp symbolizes one’s interaction with others, and many people involved with teaching and healing have this placement.
 Freud also had it.
 On a deeper level the Sun in the 7th house means that one’s individual creative efforts may have a powerful effect on others.
 There may also be the need to found some school, group or organization to carry the “message” or ideas to a larger audience.
 The 7th house is a rather public house, and people with the Sun placed here do not tend to hide their light under the proverbial bushel” –Nostradamus: The Millennium and Beyond

 7th house Suns usually start off looking for the light in a partner.
 Then something goes wrong, and they have to recognise that, even if others are the most important thing in their lives, they must find purpose within.
 They cannot go cap in hand begging the partner to give them their sense of meaning and worth.
 The Sun needs to shine and give generously, but it must first discover an inner, individual light.
 The light can’t be borrowed.
 An 11th house Sun cannot go the group and say, “Love me.
 Validate me.
 Make me feel I have a reason to be alive.”
 It must create its own light and then offer it to the group.
 At certain points in life there is usually a terrible struggle around the house in which the Sun is placed, when we realise that we have to do it ourselves.
 As I mentioned earlier, Apollo is a lonely god.” – Apollo’s Chariot: The Astrological Sun